mbrk-tofa/Machine-Learning-Projects/Credit-default-prediction/readme.md

 # **Credit Default Prediction System:** A production-oriented, end-to-end binary classification system with monitoring and automated retraining capabilities.

 ## **Project Overview**
 in this project we implemented a production-grade full end-to-end machine learning system for predicting credit default risk using supervised binary classification.
-The system implements the folloction function beyond notebook-style:
+The system implements the following function beyond notebook-style:
 - Reproducible data pipelines
 - Feature engineering pipelines
 - Multi-model experimentation